9M2PJU/i3asap/README.md

 ## What it does
 0. passwd: you should change the root password
-1. grep: verify if we are in a virtualbox environment
+1. grep: check if we are in a virtualbox environment
 1. apt-get: install virtualbox guest addons
 2. grep: identify current desktop environment
 2. apt-get: uninstall desktop environment